neverbend007/openwebui-setup-script/readme.md

-# 🚀 AI Stack Deployment
+# 🚀 OpenWebUI & LiteLLM Installation
 A one-script solution to deploy your personal AI infrastructure with local LLMs, proxy management, and web UI.

 ## ✨ What Does This Script Do?